InjectiveLabs/docs/source/includes/_derivatives.md

 ## MsgBatchUpdateOrders

-If the user specifies MarketIdsToCancelAll, then they MUST specify the associated SubaccountID AND MarketIDs here cannot be included in SpotOrdersToCancel or DerivativeOrdersToCancel.
-If the user is not specifying SpotMarketIdsToCancelAll or DerivativeMarketIdsToCancelAll, then they should NOT include the SubaccountID.
+MsgBatchUpdateOrders allows for the atomic cancellation and creation of spot and derivative limit orders, along with a new order cancellation mode.
+Upon execution, order cancellations (if any) occur first, followed by order creations (if any).

+Users can cancel all limit orders in a given spot or derivative market for a given subaccountID by specifying the associated marketID in the SpotMarketIdsToCancelAll and DerivativeMarketIdsToCancelAll.
+Users can also cancel individual limit orders in SpotOrdersToCancel or DerivativeOrdersToCancel, but must ensure that marketIDs in these individual order cancellations are not already provided in the SpotMarketIdsToCancelAll or DerivativeMarketIdsToCancelAll.

+Further note that if no marketIDs are provided in the SpotMarketIdsToCancelAll or DerivativeMarketIdsToCancelAll, then the SubaccountID in the Msg should be left empty.

 ### Request Parameters
 > Request Example: